wavefrontHQ/docs/pages/doc/ts_rate.md

 The `rate()` standard time function returns the rate of change (per second) between adjacent increasing data values in the time series described by the expression.
 For example, consider a metric that counts the cumulative total number of logins for an application over time.
 You can use the `rate()` function to see how fast the logins are being added, reported as a number of logins per second.

-`rate()` returns a separate series of results for each time series described by the expression.
+`rate()` returns a separate, continuous series of results for each time series described by the expression.

 Although you can apply `rate()` to any kind of metric, the intended use is to find the rate of change for counter metrics, which are metrics that report cumulative totals (increasing values) over time.
 Accordingly, `rate()` returns only positive rates of change.
 You can use [`deriv()`](ts_deriv.html) if you want to see rates of change in other kinds of metrics.